waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mechanics:** 'Scoot' refreshes map.
 Phone calls pause movement.

 ## Lessons Learned
+- **Item Verification:** Always verify possession of Key Items in the Game State list before attempting puzzles.
+Memory/Logs can be wrong.
-- **Menu Navigation:** Blind sequence inputs in menus are unreliable due to state latency.
+- **Menu Navigation:** Blind sequence inputs in menus are unreliable.
 Verify cursor state step-by-step using screen text.
 - **Tool Usage:** `find_path` outputs a coordinate list for `path_plan`.
 Do NOT use `autopress_buttons: true` with it.
-- **Victory Road Navigation:** Ridge at Y=12 blocked South->North at X=9,10,11.
-Pit seen at (0,11) but currently unreachable from South.

 ## Trainer Rosters
 - **Saffron Gym:**